Pennsylvania Turnpike crash involving tour bus, semi-trucks leaves multiple dead; highway closed

 The crash happened around 3:30 a.m.
 Sunday in the highway's westbound lanes in Mount Pleasant Township, located about 40 miles southeast of downtown Pittsburgh.

-Pennsylvania Turnpike spokesman Carl DeFebo confirmed fatalities on Twitter, but did not provide a number.
-A "prolonged closure" of the turnpike is likely, DeFebo said.
+Pennsylvania Turnpike spokesman Carl DeFebo confirmed fatalities on Twitter, saying a "prolonged closure" of the turnpike is likely.
+DeFebo told The Associated Press that the Westmoreland County coroner confirmed five fatalities and said at least 60 people were hospitalized with injuries.

 NJ TRANSIT TRAIN SLAMS INTO CAR ON TRACKS SOUTHWEST OF NEWARK, KILLING DRIVER AND PASSENGER

 A Westmoreland County 911 dispatcher told KDKA-TV the accident involved one tour bus, multiple semi-trucks and an unknown number of passenger vehicles.
-It was not clear how many people were killed in the crash.
-Officials told CBS News Radio and WPXI that at least 5 were killed and 53 were transported to area hospitals.

 Images from the scene showed mangled wreckage on the highway.

-A turnpike spokesperson told the Pittsburgh Tribune-Review the tour bus flipped on its side during the crash.
+The turnpike spokesperson told the Pittsburgh Tribune-Review the tour bus flipped on its side during the crash.

-“We don’t know how many (fatalities) exactly at this point,” DeFebo told the newspaper.

 SUV DRIVES OFF CALIFORNIA CLIFF – BUT NEITHER VEHICLE NOR OCCUPANTS HAS BEEN FOUND, AUTHORITIES SAY